ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 GQ person moves
 '''''''''''''''

-The at-risk population for GQ person moves is all simulants living in GQ in the US.
+The at-risk population for GQ person moves is all simulants living in GQ.
 This at-risk population should be stratified by age group, sex, race/ethnicity, nativity (born in or outside the US), and US state.
 On each time step, within each stratum, the corresponding GQ person move emigration rate **per year of person-time**